 We all know the pint-sized crowd doesn’t always love green, leafy vegetables that are so good for our bodies.
 But a nutritious diet rich in vitamins and minerals helps support their immune systems.

-Add a daily supplement
+Add a daily supplement for your daily nutrients

 Getting nutrients from food is the best source, but supplements, can help fill nutrient gaps and support their immune system.
 Vitamins C, D and E along with probiotics, zinc and echinacea all play a role in supporting the immune system.
+Consider a daily multivitamin designed for kids or one aimed at specifically supporting their immune system.

 Once you help your children build a strong immune system, they’ll be better equipped to avoid the latest bugs making the rounds.
 Need some tips for the adults in your life?
 Read Preparing for cold and flu season.